shravanrn/mozilla_firefox_nacl/README.txt

 Note if you are building the Sandoxing_NaCl library from scratch, make sure to use settings compatible with firefox compile settings.
 To do this, replace the SConstruct file with SConstruct_Firefox and the built it

+For perf testing use the script
+./runPerfTest outputfile.txt

 /////////////////////////////////////////////////////////////////////////////////////